akkinapalliidhika/typing-trainer/README.md

 # Typing Trainer

-This project is a dynamic and interactive Typing Trainer Web Application developed to help users improve their typing speed and accuracy.
-It provides a simple and user-friendly interface along with features like typing tests, performance tracking, and basic user authentication.
+This project is a dynamic and interactive Typing Web Application developed to help users improve their typing speed and accuracy.It provides a simple and user-friendly interface along with features like typing tests, performance tracking, and basic user authentication.

 ---

 ## Features